iturdikulov/notes/GNU_Utilities.md

 - `readlink` - Displays value of a symbolic link, very useful to copy file path
     - The `realpath` command without options, operates like `readlink` in `canonicalize` mode.
-    - Get the actual file to which symlink points::`readlink path/to/file/`
+    - Get the actual file to which symlink points:<wbr class="f"> `readlink path/to/file/`
-    - Get absolute path of file::`readlink -f/--canonicalize path/to/file/`
+    - Get absolute path of file:<wbr class="f"> `readlink -f/--canonicalize path/to/file/`
 - `runcon` - Run command with specified security context
 - `seq` - Prints a sequence of numbers
 - `sleep` - Delays for a specified amount of time